josemsanchiz/shortid/README.md

 ShortId creates amazingly short non-sequential url-friendly unique ids.
 Perfect for url shorteners, MongoDB and Redis ids, and any other id users might see.

+** NEW FUNCTIONALITY **
+The module have now a config method for override the default settings for the alphabet and the default generated ID Length.
+IF you configure the module for have this config object overrides the default configuration and have the capability of sets the desired ID lenght also your desired alphabet lenght.

  * By default 7-14 url-friendly characters: `A-Z`, `a-z`, `0-9`, `_-`
+ * **NEW**
  * Supports `cluster` (automatically), custom seeds, custom alphabet.
  * Can generate any number of ids without duplicates, even millions per day.
  * Perfect for games, especially if you are concerned about cheating so you don't want an easily guessable id.